OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 // TODO: remove and replace with whatever you introduce above - tuples probably won't work in this situation

 In this tutorial, we put together knowledge from the previous tutorials to control a DC motor with Python.
-We're now **receiving user input** interactively, allowing us to change the script's behaviour in real-time.
-On top of that we mixed in Python **tuples** to codify the output we wish the PWM controller to send, and in doing so baked in failsafes to protect hardware from erroneous signalling.
-Finally, we used a **lookup table** to track and translate the input from the user into the output sent to the controller.
+We're now **receiving user input** interactively, allowing us to change the output in real-time.
+On top of that we we used a **lookup table** to track and translate the input from the user into the output sent to the controller.

-#### Tuples
+#### Receiving User Input

-In Python, there's only one way to create 'permanent variables' - or to give values names: through what is known as a **tuple**.
-It's short for multiple, and it represents a set of values that are permanent.
-In the code, we used it to enforce a set of signals to be sent to the PWM, so that the motor would always operate within range.
-In this way, tuples or other forms of permanent variables (`final` in Java, or `#define` in C) can restrict devices to safe operating limits when dealing with variable user input.
-Here, no matter what you enter, the signals sent to operate the motor would always fall into either off, or between 30 to 50% power in either direction.
-This way, the motor never sees signal too low to force its turning, and never signals too high that would wear it out or damage the board.
+Here we started to interactively obtain input in a very controlled way.
+With some quick math, there's only 8 ways a set of 3 switches can be flipped.
+This means that we really only have to account for 8 separate input cases.
+However when requesting and processing user input, always keep in mind that all kinds of different inputs can be recieved.
+Here, our error checking happens right at the start of the interaction by limiting the number of inputs that the user has access to in the first place.
+If we allowed users to enter arbitrary commands, we would have to do a lot more validation.

 #### Lookup Tables

-You may notice that the input given by the user in the main loop is always checked against the [// TODO: fill in variable name] variable - this variable stores a set of known values to be checked against.
-In our case, the table contains valid user input matched with its corresponding output - also known as a key-value pair - and the script sends out the output to the PWM controller if the input obtained from the user matches any value in the table.
+You may notice that the input given by the user in the main loop is always checked against the motorCommands variable - this variable stores a set of known values to be checked against.
+In our case, the table contains valid switch input matched with its corresponding output - also known as a key-value pair - and the script sends out the output to the PWM controller if the input obtained from the user matches any value in the table.

+By checking input against a lookup table before sending commands, we can guarantee that no erroneous commands are sent.
+Couple this with proper calibration and we can greatly reduce the risk of operating hardware remotely.

 ### Limits of PWM Motor Control